 The Amateur Radio Club at Georgia Tech is located in the Electrical Engineering Building, on the campus of the Georgia Institute of Technology, located in NW Atlanta, GA.
-We operate a 2-Meter FM repeater and a shack of various HF, VHF, and UHF equipment.
+We operate a 2-Meter FM repeater, a 70cm DStar repeater and a shack of various HF, VHF, and UHF equipment.
 Our primary purpose is to provide a means for students of Georgia Tech to operate, but we are open to faculty, staff, and students.

 History of the Club

 The shack where the club keeps its equipment has moved all over campus.
 Sherman Banks, W4ATL, recently put together a map of these locations.

 1985 Mexican Earthquake